Skip to main content

 Frequently Asked Questions

-UNITED PRAIRIE BANK has a Bank Health Score of C (63/100).
+United Prairie Bank has a Bank Health Score of C (63/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 10.13%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-UNITED PRAIRIE BANK holds $900M in total assets and $759M in total deposits.
-It is located in MOUNTAIN LAKE, MINNESOTA (FDIC Certificate #10958).
+United Prairie Bank holds $900M in total assets and $759M in total deposits.
+It is headquartered in Mountain Lake, Minnesota (FDIC Certificate #10958).

-UNITED PRAIRIE BANK has a Tier 1 capital ratio of 10.13%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.33%, and the return on assets is 1.08%.
+United Prairie Bank has a Tier 1 capital ratio of 10.13%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.33%, and the return on assets is 1.08%.

 Yes.
-UNITED PRAIRIE BANK is FDIC-insured (Certificate #10958).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+United Prairie Bank is FDIC-insured (Certificate #10958).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: